Ghost Literature Guide

 Literature Guide by Kaitlyn Pressnall

-Ask: The cover of the book says, “Running for his life or running from it?”
+- The cover of the book says, “Running for his life or running from it?”
 What do you think this means?
-Read the back of the book (or inside cover).
-What would you like to ask the author?
+In what ways does running change over time for Ghost?

 - Do you have an adult in your life like Coach, if so how do they help you?
 How can you take what they have taught you and help your community?